Gift Icon

 Automobile dependency costs

-Society must face large costs due to additional injuries and deaths.
-One of the main death causes for Americans up to 37 years of age are vehicle crashes.
+Society must face high costs due to additional injuries and deaths.
+One of the main death causes for Americans up to 37 years of age is vehicle crashes.
 The US cost estimates for vehicle crashes were $358 billion dollars in 1988.

-Road risk is growing due to automobile dependency, since communities find it more and more difficult to take away driving privileges from people that have horrible safety records.
-Arguments regarding the necessity of driving often persuade judges away from taking licenses.
+Road risk is growing due to automobile dependency since communities find it more and more difficult to take away driving privileges from people that have horrible safety records.
+Arguments regarding the necessity of driving often persuade judges to avoid taking their licenses.

 Stress and travel time